Anchors Aweigh! Choosing a Solid Anchor to Secure Your Boat

 Don't get an ankle wrapped up with your anchor.
 Stay clear when you let it out.
 Even rope burns can really sting palms!

-Anchor off the boat's bow and never at the stern (unless of course double anchoring with only a line to shore).
+Anchor off the boat's bow and never at the stern (unless, of course, you're double anchoring with only a line to shore).

 3. Get all the proper equipment